Indoor skydiving is a totally exhilarating action sport and did you know children can do it from the age of three years?

 ‘Kids love their indoor flying lessons; they learn real skills and disciplines related to an extreme sport but in a safe environment.
 Kids often feel like they are learning to fly like their favorite superheroes – we even have some flying in Superman costumes!’ says Brett Sheridan C.M.O for iFLY Downunder.

-My eldest daughters wore their Star Wars costumes.
+My eldest daughters took part in a Superhero Training Day in school holidays.
+They wore their Star Wars costumes.
 They really enjoyed the training for becoming a superhero!!!

 Miss 5 year old was super brave and decided to try the indoor skydiving experience, but my 7 year old was too scared.